adgardner1392/webp-image-optimization/README.txt

 == Upgrade Notice ==

+= 1.4.0 =

+- **New Feature:** Added the ability to display original and WebP file sizes in a readable format (KB/MB) along with the amount saved in both bytes and percentage.
+- Enhanced Media Library conversion interface to provide detailed file size savings information.

 = 1.3.0 =

 - **New Feature:** Added the ability to convert existing images directly from the Media Library.
 You can now optimize your existing JPEG and PNG images to WebP without re-uploading them.